brenhinkeller/RockWeatheringFlux.jl/src/visualization/composition/README.md

 Each figure (or "family" of related figures) has its own file.
 Common packages and data are loaded in `Definitions.jl`.
 Unique packages and data are loaded by file.

 ## Contents
- * `ArcheanRocks.jl`: Experiments with distributions of rock class and silica in Archean (> 2500 Ma.) samples.
- * `GeochemLoc.jl`: Age and location of samples in the geochemical dataset.
  * `ModelComparison.jl`: Compare major element composition of continental crust estimates.
  * `MatchedSimilarity.jl`: Age and location of mapped lithologies vs. matched geochemical samples.
- * `Phosphorous.jl`: Changes in the concentration of phosphorus over geologic time.
  * `SilicaAgeDistribution.jl`: 2D histograms of EarthChem and matched samples as a function of age and silica content, after Fig. 6.9 from Keller (2016).
  * `SilicaDistribution.jl`: Silica distribution by rock class.
  * `SlopeErosion.jl`: Erosion as a function of slope.